catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 				+ Decompress all
 				+ Read(parse) the info file and populate a DB
-					+ If hash already exiting in DB don't populate Main DB +If doesn't Exist check and then not/save it as New/Alternate _ Add Audit trail DB for not importing old versions anymore _ (future)Build CDLC(single container) of official RS2012 songs
+					+ If hash already exiting in DB don't populate Main DB
+					+ If doesn't Exist check and then not/save it as New/Alternate
+					+ Add Audit trail DB for not importing old versions anymore _ (future)Build CDLC(single container) of official RS2012 songs
 				+ Determine if no ORIGINAL, RS1DLC, DLC, CDLC, Bass, Rhythm, Lead, Vocals, Sections